Counting Patterns in Degenerate Graphs in Constant Space: DAG Treedepth

+Next, we prove that every pattern graph on at most nine vertices has DAG treedepth at most three.
+Consequently, by applying the framework of~\cite{curticapean2017homomorphisms}, it follows that homomorphisms, subgraphs, and induced subgraphs of all such patterns can be counted in \(O(n^3)\) time using constant space.

 \begin{theorem} Let $d$ be a constant.
-For all patterns with at most nine vertices, we can count the number of occurrences as induced subgraphs in $O(n^3)$ time and constant space for an $n$-vertex $d$-degenerate graph given as input. \end{theorem}

-\begin{proof} Assume that the pattern is connected.
-Consider a DAG where the number of sources is at most three.
+For all patterns with at most nine vertices, we can count the number of occurrences as induced subgraphs in $O(n^3)$ time and constant space for an $n$-vertex $d$-degenerate graph given as input. \end{theorem} \begin{proof} Assume that the pattern is connected.
+Consider a DAG with at most three sources.
 It is easy to observe that the \textup{dtd} of such a DAG is bounded by three.

 Now consider the case when the number of non-source vertices is at most three.
 If the number of non-sources is at most two, then we can construct an elimination tree by taking one source vertex as the root and another source vertex reaching the other non-source vertex, while all remaining source vertices can be attached as leaves.
 If the number of non-sources is three, since the graph is connected, there must exist a source vertex that reaches at least two non-source vertices.
 We then select one more source vertex that reaches the remaining non-source vertex.
 Thus, we obtain an elimination tree of height at most three.